All About Gear

 Permit Number/Gear Markings

-Recreational Lobster Permit Holders will now use a 5-digit permit number which will be the last 5 digits of your Customer ID number, located in the upper right hand corner of your renewal.
+Recreational Lobster Permit Holders must use the last 5 digits of their Customer ID number, located in the upper right hand corner of the permit, to mark gear.

 Each applicant for a Recreational Lobster Permit can choose up to three colors for the desired color scheme of their buoys.
 All buoys used by the permit holder must be marked with that specific color scheme.